I Can Do It with a Broken Heart: Music and lyrics

-Swift wrote and produced "I Can Do It with a Broken Heart" with Jack Antonoff, who programmed the track and played the drums, piano, and synthesizer.
-The track was recorded by Laura Sisk and Oli Jacobs, who provided background vocals, percussion, and a spoken word.
-"I Can Do It with a Broken Heart" is an upbeat electropop, dance-pop, synth-disco, and new wave song, with elements of 1980s synth-pop.
-The song is written in common time with a tempo of 130 beats per minute and in the key of C major.
-Its incorporation of house elements and a bubblegum- and dance-friendly beat is a contrast to the album's predominantly moody atmosphere.
-It is instrumented by percolating synth arpeggios.
-Critics compared the song's production to Swift's 2022 track "Mastermind" and the music of other artists such as Robyn or the Pet Shop Boys.
+Swift wrote and produced "I Can Do It with a Broken Heart" with Jack Antonoff.
+From a musical viewpoint, the song stands out on The Tortured Poets Department thanks to its upbeat and energetic sound, contrary to the album's predominantly ruminative and moody atmosphere.
+Set over a tempo of 130 beats per minute, the track incorporates electropop, dance-pop, synth-disco, and new wave, with elements of 1980s synth-pop.
+The production is driven by frantic, percolating synth arpeggios and sequences throughout.
+It features rhythmic programming of a synth bass that generates throbbing pulses, evoking house, bubblegum, and club music.
+The percussive arrangement is accompanied by swirls of keyboard sounds, played with a piano and a Korg M1.
+Critics compared the track's production to Swift's 2022 song "Mastermind" and the music of other artists such as Robyn, Vince Clarke, and Pet Shop Boys.

+Despite its upbeat production, the lyrics are about romantic failures, in line with the overall theme of The Tortured Poets Department.
 The song is lyrically a "pep talk" to oneself about persevering in the face of being a famous performer despite personal heartbreak.
-Joel Calfee of Harper's Bazaar considered it to be a "deceptively upbeat" song, wherein "Swift gets candid about what it was like to perform through the heartbreak".
 Music journalists suggested "I Can Do It with a Broken Heart" discusses Swift's need to hide her negative emotions regarding the breakup while performing on her tour ("All the pieces of me shattered as the crowd was chanting 'more'.").
-Will Harris of Q wrote that the lyrics showcased "romantic confusion and heartbreak", citing the lyrics, "I'm so depressed, I act like it's my birthday every day/ I'm so obsessed with him, but he avoids me like the plague."
+Will Harris of Q wrote that the lyrics showcased "romantic confusion and heartbreak", pointing to the lyrics, "I'm so depressed, I act like it's my birthday every day/ I'm so obsessed with him, but he avoids me like the plague."
+According to The Wall Street Journals Lindsay Ellis, the lyrics about concealing personal pain to show up at work resonate with many fans who felt burned out from hustle culture.

 Critical reception

-The lyrics depict Swift's heartbreak while having to show up to perform for the Eras Tour in 2023.

 Variety gave the song a positive review in its review of the parent album, considering it to be the album's climax and suggested it was "sure to be one of the most talked-about and replayed tracks".
 In a ranking of all 31 tracks of The Anthology edition of The Tortured Poets Department, Billboard ranked the song in eighth place, considering the song "rollicking, snarky and strikingly funny".
-Clash's Lauren Webb described the track as "triumphantly-erupting".
+Clashs Lauren Webb described the track as "triumphantly-erupting".
 Josh Kurp of Uproxx selected "I Can Do It with a Broken Heart" as one of the album's "strong songs", while Alex Hudson from Exclaim! opined that its production makes it the only track that stands out on the album.
 Jonathan Keefe of Slant Magazine opined that the song was a "viable radio [hit]".